 OPEN STUDIO - STUDIO 216,

-Encaustic, an ancient art form made from beeswax, damar and pigment creates a medium and an experience unlike any other art form.
-Always worked with in a molten state and fused with heat from a heat gun, torch or iron.
-The alchemy of working with this medium creates a constant learning process and an never ending opportunity to discover new techniques with new materials.
+Encaustic, an ancient art form, tree elements required to be called encaustic, beeswax, damar and heat.
+Understanding how to work with this molten medium creates a constant learning process and an never ending opportunity to discover new techniques with new materials.
 Unlike most other mediums, encaustic art is limited only by ones imagination.

-Encaustic medium creates layers, depth and is ideal for embedding objects and other materials.
-It is unfortunate that the photos of these pieces does not fully represent the depth of the clear layers over and between the layers of colour and materials, images under the layers and shades and shadows of the textures.
+Encaustic medium creates layers, depth and is ideal for embedding objects and using a myriad other materials.
+Unfortunate photos of these pieces does not fully represent the depth of the clear layers over and between the layers of colour and materials and the rich textures.
 Encaustic can be smooth as glass or three dimensional.
 Encaustic is tactile and needs to be experienced.
 While many artist discourage touching their pieces, I encourage touching.

-I am always thrilled to have guests in my studio to touch and experience what I have created and open to having others experience working with this amazing medium.
+I am always thrilled to have guests in my studio to touch and experience what I have created and open to having others experience working with this amazing medium in a workshop day.

 Inner Space 8 x 8 these are the two that I started with,